MikeBishop/dns-alt-svc/draft-sbn-dnsop-svcb-ech.md

 --- abstract

-To use Encrypted ClientHello the client needs to learn a public key for the server before it attempts a connection.
-This specification provides a suitable mechanism for conveying this public key and related information via DNS, using a SVCB or HTTPS record.
+To use TLS Encrypted ClientHello (ECH) the client needs to learn the ECH configuration for a server before it attempts a connection to the server.
+This specification provides a mechanism for conveying the ECH configuration information via DNS, using a SVCB or HTTPS record.

 --- middle